BlaiseRideout/MahjongSite/README.md

 History
 ==========

-This web site was originally developed by Blaise Ritchie for the Seattle Riichi Mahjong Club.
+This web site was originally developed by Blaise Rideout for the Seattle Riichi Mahjong Club.
 John Canning made contributions.